FrozenRidge/level-userdb/README.md

 ### Database API

-Require the `db` module and instantiate:
+Require the `level-userdb` module and instantiate:

 ```javascript